A Brief Introduction to Roatan…

 From 1917 to 1919 Governor Barahona closed down the English Schools, only Spanish was allowed in public education.
 Barahona increased appointments of Spanish officials in public Offices, he also founded a Military School with 100 Ladino pupils on Roatan, installed a cable office aside from that he started more schools with good, Spanish- speaking teachers.

-During the years 1929, to 1939 Bay Islanders sold copra and cohune to main land Honduras and to the US.
+During the years 1929, to 1939 Bay Islanders sold copra and cohune to mainland Honduras and to the US.

-Castilianization of the education system in the Bay Islands became completed in 1957, the new constitution of Honduras included an article declaring for the first time, private schools offering instruction in English were closed by order of the Government.
+Castilianization of the education system in the Bay Islands was completed in 1957, the new constitution of Honduras included an article declaring for the first time, private schools offering instruction in English were closed by order of the Government.

 In 1940 Bay Islands, Men started to work on steamships sailing to and from the United States.